sakeena81/week-3-challengeC-/README.md

 ## Possible improvements for future challenges

-I can think of TWO aspects that would improve future challenges:
+I can think of 3 aspects that would improve future challenges:

-1) Do not be afraid to ask questions, no matter how detail oriented they are, practice alot more.
+1) Do not be afraid to ask questions, no matter how detail oriented they are,

+2) practice alot more.

-2)I need some idea of what specific area of a coding programme I will be looking at for the night before, so I can do some swotting and allow myself the time to process information, as we are not stupid machines, but people with 🧠  where information takes a little longer to process.
+3) I need some idea of what specific area of a coding programme I will be looking at for the night before, so I can do some swotting and allow myself the time to process information, as we are not stupid machines, but people with 🧠  where information takes a little longer to process.

 Copyright (c) 2020 **_Sakeena Ali_**